 Be Prepared – Let’s use public speaking as an example, the anxiety in this situation comes from fear of messing up the speech, letting people down and being publicly embarrassed.
 One way to reduce the anxiety here would be to make sure you are prepared.
 If you have a speech to remember make sure you know it like that back of your hand.

 Question the Anxiety – Ask yourself what are you really afraid of and what is likely to actually happen.
 Much of anxiety is simply irrational fear and it can sometimes be reduced by rational thinking.
-Rational thinking can make you realise it is irrational and it helps to reduce the power the anxiety has over you.
+Rational thinking can make you realize it is irrational and it helps to reduce the power the anxiety has over you.

 Serious anxiety disorders should be dealt with by a doctor or a specialist.